squidslab/E2E-LOADER/README.md

 * 🧑‍💻**Developer Guide**.
   Explore the internal architecture and discover how to extend or customize E2E Loader.
 Intended for researchers and practitioners looking to adapt the tool to their needs.

+* 📗**Beginner's Guide**.
+Additional background concepts and setup instructions for Docker and Apache JMeter, which are required to run E2E-Loader, is also available in our dedicated [Beginner's Guide](beginner-guide.md).

 # User Guide